Ahmad0577/WadiWolves-WRO-2023/Schemes/Wiring Diagrams/AI Camera:HUSKYLENS/README.md

 We use this camera for the detection of obstacles and to detect their color.
-It recieves instructions from the arduino through the recieve channel, and sends back input date throught the transmit channel.
+It recieves instructions from the arduino through the recieve channel, and sends back input data throught the transmit channel.